SmilerJR/Boothman-Script/README.md

 # MADE BY N
 # ADDED TO GITHUB AND UPDATED BY J
-# WITH HELP FROM Davis
+# WITH HELP FROM DAVIS

 # Boothman-Script
 BoothmanScript is the best programming language ever made